whatisnuclear/website/random_info.md

 * exotic covers all gasses not listed just to be exhaustive

 Coolants can additionally in any phase depending on their temperature and pressure.
-So we include solid, liquid, gas, and plasma forms of al coolants.
+So we include solid, liquid, gas, and plasma forms of all coolants.
 Technically we could do this to moderators and fuel as well but we chose not to.

 ### Fuels